AdityaTaware7/3DAcademia_Netscout/README.md

 ## You can run and test the app on NCERT Biology 11th Textbook Chapter 8 "The Unit Of Life".

 ### Link for the textbook: https://schools.aglasem.com/ncert-books-class-11-biology-chapter-8/

+### Open the app and hover on the images to see the 3d view.